When the Body Keeps the Score on Overcontrol

 An overcontrolled temperament is one where the nervous system is calibrated toward high threat-sensitivity and strong self-regulation.
 In practice, this tends to look like:

-• You notice problems before other people do.
+You are able to anticipate potential problems before other people do.

-• You appear calm even when you are not.
+You tend to appear calm even when you feel deeply distressed inside.

-• You hold yourself to high standards and feel real discomfort when things go off-script.
+You hold yourself to high standards and feel real discomfort when things go wrong.

 Neuroplastic Pain: When the Brain Learns the Wrong Lesson.

-Psychotherapist Alan Gordon, founder of the Pain Psychology Center and author of The Way Out (2021), has done some of the most clinically significant work on this question.
+My friend and mentor Alan Gordon, founder of the Pain Psychology Center where I completed my clinical training hours, has done some of the most clinically significant work on this question.
 His core insight is straightforward but profound: for many people, chronic pain is not caused by ongoing tissue damage.
 It is created and maintained by the brain itself.

 A landmark 2021 randomized controlled trial published in JAMA Psychiatry tested Gordon's approach, called Pain Reprocessing Therapy.
 The results were striking: the majority of participants with chronic back pain experienced significant relief, and many became pain-free.
 These are outcomes rarely seen with standard medical treatment for chronic pain.